Brand Style Guide Table of Contents

 3. Helps keep track of information and brand assets.

-In the corporate sector, adhering to a branding style guide also ensures consistency with how a business is perceived internally by its employees.
-We also encourage sharing parts of the branding guidelines with clients, agencies, partners, and customers too.
-A well-designed and beautiful brand book could be the perfect gift for a new employee or an essential reading for the sales team.
-Brand guidelines help teams come together and understand the bigger goal they're trying to achieve.
+Adhering to a branding style guide also ensures consistency with how a business is perceived internally by its employees.
+We also encourage sharing parts of the branding guidelines with clients, agencies, partners, and customers.
+A well-designed and beautiful brand book could be the perfect gift for a new employee or an essential read for the sales team.

 Example: View a professionally made corporate brand style guide.